svaldes04/Deadwood-South/README.md

 Deadwood South - Carnival Shooter Game

-Try it out at: https://svaldes04.github.io/Deadwood-South
+Try it out at (for better results run on Google Chrome): https://svaldes04.github.io/Deadwood-South

 A game by Sebastian and Samuel.